-This is for you if you have hip or buttocks pain, a tight low back, difficulty bending, or hip arthritis… this may be able to help you!
+This is for you if you have hip or buttocks pain, a tight low back, difficulty bending, or hip arthritis.
+Click on each arrow to reveal pictures and instructions.

 How: Place palms flat on counter or waist level tabletop.
 A little higher or lower is okay.
 Bend forward at hips.
 Arms outstretched on countertop.
 Feet, ankles and knees line up directly under hips.
 Push belly toward floor.
 Head falls through your arms.
 Hold position 30 secs.

 How: Sit against wall with legs straight out in front.
 Squeeze shoulder blades together and hold.
 Do not elevate shoulders.
 Tighten thighs.
 Point the feet toward belly button.
-Hold 4 minutes.
+Hold position.

 How: Lie on back, one leg bent 90 degrees resting on chair.
 Other leg extends straight out on floor.
 Put rolled towels (3.5 inch diameter) under neck and low back.
 Prop both feet so toes point upward.
 Hold until extended leg is completely relaxed, then switch leg position and repeat.
 Use Thigh Test to determine when leg is completely relaxed.